From the Catalog: This course covers a set of protocols, architectures, and APIs

 Class Meeting Expectations and Etiquette

-If you are able to attend our class meetings on Google Meet, here are just a few simple
+If you are able to attend our class meetings on the Mies Campus, here are some

 You do not have to broadcast your camera.
 For any reason.
 The choice